-- Academy Museum Of Motion Pictures Opening Delayed Again , Moved To Unspecified Date In 2020
+- Academy Museum Opening Delayed Again to 2020

-“It has been a privilege for me to work with this Board, our donors, the great Renzo Piano, and all of my colleagues who have participated in creating this unique Museum,” said Brougher in a statement released by the Academy of Motion Picture Arts and Sciences.
+“It has been a privilege for me to work with this Board, our donors, the great Renzo Piano, and all of my colleagues who have participated in creating this unique Museum,” Brougher said in a statement.
 “We are just weeks away from completing construction of the buildings, ending the first phase of this project, and our collection has grown substantially.
 The Miyazaki and Regeneration exhibitions will be the first of their kind.
 I’m very proud of the work done by our amazing team.
 Now is the right time for me to pass the baton.”

 Brougher will be named “founding director” of the museum.
 The museum’s chief operating officer is Brendan Connell, and its top fundraiser is Katharine DeShaw.